AnIdiotsGuide/discordjs-bot-guide/samples/selfbots_are_awesome.md

 I mentioned that _userbots_ are not tolerated by Hammer & Chisel.
 Selfbots, however, are tolerated under a specific set of semi-offical rules under which they turn a blind eye:

 * A selfbot **must not**, under any circumstance, respond to other user's messages.
 This means it should not respond to commands, should not autoreply to certain keywords, etc. **You** must be the only one that can control it.
-* A selfbot **must not**, under any circumstance, do "invite scraping".
+* A selfbot **must not**, under any circumstance, do 'invite scraping'.
 This is the action of detecting server invites in chat, and automatically joining a server using that invite.
 That is akin to creating a virus, and it is not acceptable.
 * As selfbots run under your account they are subject to the same Terms of Service.
 That is to say, they should not _spam_, _insult or demean others_, _post NSFW material_, _spread viruses or illegal material_, etc. They have to follow the same rules that you follow.

 **IF**, and **only if** you accept the above rules of selfbots, then you may proceed.